-ISS confirms the rating score of 8.47 to Hürriyet.
+ISS confirms the rating score of 8,55 to Hürriyet.
 This rating reflects the good overall performance of the company regarding its current corporate governance structures.
-Despite the relatively high compliance of 84,69 % with the underlying Principles of the Turkish Capital Markets Board (CMB), the rating also indicates there is still room for improvement and further implementation of corporate governance mechanisms.
+Despite the relatively high compliance of 85.54 % with the underlying Principles of the Turkish Capital Markets Board (CMB), the rating also indicates there is still room for improvement and further implementation of corporate governance mechanisms.

-This rating report represents the third rating update after Hürriyet's first rating was released on 24 September 2007 and its first and second updates on 24 September 2008 and 2009.
-Hürriyet's initial evaluation resulted in a score of 8.0 (79.67%), the first update in a score of 8.5 (83.21%) and the second update 8.5 (84.31%).
+This rating report represents the fourth rating update after Hürriyet's first rating was released on 24 September 2007 and its updates on 24 September 2008, 2009 and 2010.
+Hürriyet's initial evaluation resulted in a score of 7,96 (79,67%) ,the first update in a score of 8,32 (83,21%), the second update 8,43 (84,31%) and the third update 8,46 (84.69).